brrzap/tootstream/README.md

 * tag/username search commands
 * list favourites, user timelines
 * thread/history command
+* toot/reply with media attachments, spoiler text, visibility settings
+* colored prompt
 * command aliases
 * tab completion for commands
 * hashbang, modules
 * remove background colors because ugghhh (light fontcolor + light bkgrnd color = unreadable)
 * remove localIDs on toots (`https:// + yourinstance + /@username/ + rawID` = actual webpage)

+#### rationale

+The original project's REPL leaves argument processing to individual commands.
+This experimental branch set out to see if the Click library could be put to work for that task.
+Working on features (subcommands, options) is much more fun than tokenizing a commandline from scratch.

+It also serves as a playground for architectural changes (modules etc) that may be of interest to the project.
+(It may only serve as a proof-of-bad-idea, but that can be interesting too.)

 ----